ArkEcosystemArchive/docs-legacy/docs/sdk/cryptography/usage.md

 #### Arduino

-Download and install the Arduino IDE (>=1.8.5) from [arduino.cc](https://www.arduino.cc/en/Main/Software).
+Download and install the Arduino IDE (>=1.8.5) from [arduino.cc](https://www.arduino.cc/en/Main/Software)

+Using the Arduino IDE's built-in Library Manager, install the Ark-Cpp-Crypto library.
+Be sure to install the "-arduino" version of Cpp-Crypto.

 ##### Dependencies

-Using the Arduino IDE's built-in Library Manager, install the following Libraries:
+Using the Arduino IDE's built-in Library Manager, also install the following libraries:

 - micro-ecc
-- AUnit
+- ArduinoJson@5.13.5

 #### Using with the Arduino IDE